-Event Declared Year Date FEMA Area Effects Local Effects Hazard Source Disaster Public Surrounding Boscawen Occurring in Boscawen Category E DR- 2047 24 Assistance e Earthquake 2.8M Warner Epicenter Mar 2016 2017 21- Mar Epicenter in Warner/ Hopkinton area, 2.8 magnitude.
+Event Declared Year Date FEMA Area Effects Local Effects Hazard Source Disaster Public Surrounding Boscawen Occurring in Boscawen Category Fauth a ' DR- 2017 24 Assistance Deve and a second bit of the second E a utile D Earthquake 2.8M Warner Epicenter Mar 2016 2017 21- Mar Epicenter in Warner/ Hopkinton area, 2.8 magnitude.
 Felt in the Central NH Region/most of Merrimack County, light in Hillsborough County.
 Felt most strongly in Hopkinton, Henniker, Warner, Webster, Salisbury, Franklin, Webster, Concord, and Hillsborough Reports were likely made from Boscawen.
 Warner is 10 miles to the west.
-Boscawen Hazard Mitigation Committee, Earthquaket rack.com, Earthquake. usgs.cov, CNHRPC Boscawen Walker Pond Wildfire 2015 Summ er Walker Pond resides half in Webster, although there were no reports from this community Walker Pond.
+Boscawen Hazard Mitigation Committee, Earthquaket rack.com, Earthquake. usgs.cov, CNHRPC Boscawen Walker Pond Wildfire 2015 No 2015 Summ er N/A Walker Pond resides half in Webster, although there were no reports from this community Wildfire occurred at outlet of Walker Pond.
 This 3-day fire kept rekindling, it was burning so deeply down.
-Fire, Drought Boscawen Hazard Mitigation Committee Earthquake 2.2M Epsom Epicenter Aug 2015 2015 Epicenter around Epsom in the Central NH Region in Merrimack County, felt in nearby locations including Concord, Hopkinton, Allenstown, Loudon Chichester and Epsom Although this event did not seemingly impact Boscawen, this illustrates Central NH region earthquakes can occur on any side of the community.
+Wildfire, Fire , Drought Boscawen Hazard Mitigation Committee Earthquake 2.2M Epsom Epicenter Aug 2015 2015 Epicenter around Epsom in the Central NH Region in Merrimack County, felt in nearby locations including Concord, Hopkinton, Allenstown, Loudon Chichester and Epsom Although this event did not seemingly impact Boscawen, this illustrates Central NH region earthquakes can occur on any side of the community.
 Epsom is 4 towns to the southeast of Boscawen.
-Earthquake. usgs.cov, CNHRPC Earthquake 2.3M Boscawen Epicenter May 2015 No 2015 May 24 N/A Epicenter in lower Boscawen around Queen Street with 2.3M at a depth of 5km.
+Earthquake. usgs.cov, CNHRPC Earthquake 2.3M Boscawen Epicenter May 2015 2015 May 24 N/A Epicenter in lower Boscawen around Queen Street with 2.3M at a depth of 5km.
 A lot of reports were made at the USGS.
 Reports were made of rattling windows in their frames and a brief shaking of homes.
 Epicenter in lower Boscawen around Queen Street Earth, Earthquake Earthquaket rack.com, Earthquake. usgs.cov, CNHRPC Tornado, Severe Thunderstor ms Jul 2015 No 2015 31-Jul N/A In Warner, NWS confirmed an EF-0 tornado touched N/A, although Warner is located in the Central NH Region, 2 towns to the west of Boscawen.
 The Town had severe winds and some limbs down but no major damage.
 Severe Wind, Tornado, Thunderst orm WMUR, CNHRPC Boscawen Landslides and Erosion Circa 2015 No 2015 N/A All of High Street from Cornhill Road south to the Church (not a natural slope, built up) became dangerous to travel from a possible landslide on this unstable slope Scouring and Erosion, Debris, Flooding, Landslide, Mass Failure Boscawen Hazard Mitigation Committee, CNHRPC Boscawen Haz Mat Incident Circa 2015 2015 their spill response plan and solidity of the barrel ensured there was no significant incident Hazardous Materials, Public Health, Fire Boscawen Hazard Mitigation Committee, CNHRPC Severe Winter Storm and Snowstorm - 2015 • Predicted at near blizzard conditions, the end of January, 2015 snowstorm's major declaration ended up having a Hillsborough Boscawen could not apply for/receive funding.
 The storm was not particularly notable by the Town.
 No recollections of anything Severe Winter Weather, Extreme Temp, Boscawen Hazard Mitigation Committee, fema.gov,